New Patients- Referral & intake process

 • Doctors Conway, Rasiah, Holst and Kennedy also accept private neonate referrals.

-• Referrals about Autism, ADHD, mental health and behaviour?
-Currently, the associated providers do not offer to conduct a formal Diagnostic Assessment for Autism, but may refer for this and provide follow-up care following the report.
-The Associated Providers may conduct ADHD assessments but recommend a psychologist’s assessment, due to wait times and capacity constraints.
 Generally, GPs should consider alternative or concurrent referral to a psychologist for assessment or therapy regarding ADHD and Autism or other mental health assessment and therapy.
 GPs can also refer significant mental health concerns to a psychiatrist for an assessment and medication plan.
 These and other referral options are detailed at: https://prosperpaediatrics.au/care-options

 Each paediatrician’s decision to accept a referral will be based on their professional discretion and judgement regarding their capacity, practice scope and style and current patient responsibilities.

-The doctor may later cancel appointments.
+The doctor may later cancel appointments (or appointment wait list places).

 Your specialist may unexpectedly need to delay or cancel your child’s appointment due to illness or other circumstances or may unexpectedly close or reduce their private practice at Prosper Paediatrics.
 In this circumstance, other associated doctors may be able to offer an appointment, but there may be further delay, or an appointment may no longer be possible.
 Each associated provider practices independently and is not directed by Prosper Paediatrics.
 They alone make decisions about their practice and the acceptance of new patient referrals.